Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 == Upgrade Notice ==

 = 1.1.1 =
-Prevents null prices (due to appearent bug in WooCommerce sale_price) from being adjusted with a markup.
+Prevents null prices (due to apparent bug in WooCommerce sale_price) from being adjusted with a markup.

 = 1.1 =
 * Markup is now stored in metadata, freeing up the Description field.
 Edits are added to the code so the markup will always be stored in the correct format.